weiyangtham/weiyangtham.github.io/_posts/2017-11-08-geom_errorline.md

 ---
-title: "Took a crack at a ggplot2 geom"
+title: "geom_errorline for intervals"
 author: "Tham, Wei Yang"
 date: "November 8, 2017"
 output: html_document
+excerpt: "Upper and lower bounds as lines rather than intervals at each point"
+tags:
+  - r
 ---

 I'm back!
 This post is about my attempt to create a ggplot2 `geom_`, which I'm calling `geom_errorline`.
-You can use `geom_errorline` as part of my `econothemes` package.
+You can use `geom_errorline` as part of my [`econothemes` package](https://github.com/weiyangtham/econothemes).
 I'm still a noob when it comes to the package-making game, so definitely let me know if there are issues or you have questions.
-You can install the package from Github.
+You can install the package from Github with the code below.

 {% highlight r %}